mvh70/teamshots/docs/CREDIT_SYSTEM.md

 - **Team Invites**: Automatically allocate credits when invites are accepted
 - **Team Dashboard**: Display real-time credit balances for all team members
-- **Admin Controls**: Transfer credits between company pool and team members
+- **Admin Controls**: Transfer credits between team pool and team members
 - **Generation Tracking**: Track which team members use credits for generations